 Better Cotton

 Better Cotton helps growers convert to farming practices that bring longer lasting economic, environmental and social benefits.
 Since 2021, we have been part of their Retailer and Brand Traceability Panel, a collective of companies working towards making Better Cotton traceable and ensuring farmers and their communities can continue to access increasingly regulated markets.
-The current focus is on driving demand for traceable Better Cotton.
+The current focus is on driving demand for traceable Better Cotton and enhancing technical traceability solutions.

 Standards and policies